Towards an experimentally feasible controlled-phase gate on two blockaded Rydberg atoms: Experimental considerations

 \subsection{Movement of the atoms in the light-field}

 Until now, we assumed that the atoms were stationary in the dipole traps.
 In reality, the atoms are Doppler-cooled to around $75\ \mathrm{\mu K}$.
 During the laser excitation, the trapping fields are switched off, allowing the atoms to move freely in any direction in the plane perpendicular to the trapping field.
 The terms $\vartheta_i \equiv \arccos(\vec{k}\cdot\vec{r}_i) \in [0,\pi]$ from Eq.~(\ref{eqn:hint}) then produce additional independent phases on each atom.
-Since we don't know {\em a priori} in which direction the atoms will move with respect the light field, the phase difference between the two atoms is essentially random.
+Since we don't know {\em a priori} in which direction the atoms will move with respect to the light field, the phase difference between the two atoms is essentially random.

-Figures~\ref{fig:lfhf} and \ref{fig:lfll} show the effect of this phase on the final fidelity of the gate for the parameters for the sets of optimal parameters in Tabs.~\ref{tab:params1} and \ref{tab:params2} respectively.
+Figures~\ref{fig:lfhf} and \ref{fig:lfll} show the effect of this phase on the final fidelity of the gate for the sets of optimal parameters in Tabs.~\ref{tab:params1} and \ref{tab:params2} respectively.
 In the first implementation of the gate, we see that the effect of the motional phase on the gate fidelity is, at worst, a drop in infidelity from $10^{-4}$ to $10^{-2}$.
-In the second case, the effect is much more significant, in some cases producing fidelities near zero.
-This is mostly due to the increase in the gate time $T$.
+In the second case, the effect is about from $10^{-2}$ to $10^{-1}$.

 To actually perform the gate in practice under these conditions, we would have to cool the atoms much closer to the motional ground state.
 This would reduce the distance that the atoms move in the light-field, and hence the amount of phase that they collect.
 The dependence of the fidelity on the average temperature of the atoms is given in Fig~\ref{fig:temp_vs_fid}.